 Table 3 gives the covariance matrix for the annual changes in the aggregate state-local debt-GDP ratio and various components for the full 1953-2013 period.
-Note that "Nominal GDP Growth" in Table 3 refers to the contribution of nominal GDP growth to changes in debt ratios - that is, the variable is growth time the current debt ratio.
-This ensures that the variances reflected here correspond to an accounting identity that fully captures changes in debt ratios.
-So the variance of debt ratio growth is equal to variance in borrowing minus the variance in GDP growth; or, since borrowing is equal to NAFA less the fiscal surplus, the variance in debt ratio growth is equal to the variance in NAFA minus the variance in the fiscal balance is equal to expenditure minus revenue, the variance in NAFA minus the variance in revenue plus the variance in expenditure minus revenue, the variance in GDP growth.
-Since the fiscal balance is equal to expenditure minus the variance in GDP growth.
+Debt ratio change is the year over year change in the ratio of aggregate state-local debt to GDP.
+Nominal growth refers to the contribution of nominal GDP growth to changes in debt ratios-that is, the variable is growth time the current debt ratio.
+Because income growth reduces the debt ratio, the signs of the entries for nominal growth are reversed.
+(This ensures that the variances correspond to the relevant accounting identity.)
+Borrow is the net increase in debt over the previous year.
+So the covariance of debt growth with nominal income come growth plus the covariance with borrowing is approximately equal to the variance of debt ratio growth.